-This page provides links to past books and arts news and reviews published in the Alice Springs News in 2020, starting with the most recent.
+This page provides links to past news and reviews on matters cultural, published in the Alice Springs News in 2020, starting with the most recent.
+It was previously the ‘Books & Arts’ page.
+The name change broadens its scope.

 “The instantly recognisable white-washed facade of the small church in the historic precinct is there, as it is in many images by Stockley, but in Inkamala’s work it stands less for the colonisers’ claim and more for the Western Aranda’s counterclaim, the way they have made that history their own, absorbed those introduced spiritual practices and narratives and vitalised them in their own language and guise,” writes Kieran Finnane.